London, Brighton and South Coast Railway: Signalling and signal boxes

 The LB&SCR originally used semaphore for home signals and 'double disc' for distant signals, but after 1872 semaphore signals were used for both purposes.

 The LB&SCR was using primitive interlocking between signals at some junctions by 1844.
 In 1856, John Saxby, an LB&SCR carpenter, patented a form of manual interlocking of the points and signals, first tried at Bricklayers Arms that year.
 The first fully interlocking frame was installed by Saxby at Keymer Junction near Haywards Heath in 1860, where he built a small workshop to undertake private work.
 He left the company and in 1862 formed Saxby & Farmer signalling contractors.
 Thereafter the LB&SC patronised Saxby & Farmer for most of its signalling until circa 1880.
 Thereafter it adopted the Sykes 'Lock and block' system used on the LC&DR.

 The LB&SCR inherited the world's first signal boxes, at Bricklayers Arms Junction and Brighton Junction (Norwood).
 After 1880 it gradually developed its own architecture for signal boxes, using home-produced and contractor-built frames.
 J. E. Annett, the inventor of Annett's key in 1875, a portable form of interlocking, was a former LB&SCR employee.

-During the remodelling of Victoria Station between 1898 and 1908 it was resignalled using the Sykes electromechanical method for controlling points and signals, allowing for more compact signal boxes.
+During the remodelling of station between 1898 and 1908 it was resignalled using the Sykes electromechanical method for controlling points and signals, allowing for more compact signal boxes.